18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 {{ page.location }}

 **Salary Range:**
-The base salary range for this position is: GS-{{ page.gs_level }} Step 1 - ${{ page.salary_min }} to GS-{{ page.gs_level }} Step 10 ${{ page.salary_max }}
+The base salary range for this position is: GS-{{ page.gs_level }} Step 1 - ${{ page.salary_min }}

-Please note the maximum salary available for the GS pay system is **$166,500**

-The base salary range does not include any adjustment for locality.
-Your locality is most likely going to be determined by where you live since most of our positions are remote.
-If the position isn't remote, then your locality will be determined by the location of the office where the position is based.

 You can find more information about this in the [compensation and benefits section on our site](https://join.tts.gsa.gov/compensation-and-benefits/).

-For specific details on locality pay, please visit [OPM's Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/) or for a salary calculator [OPM's 2019 General Schedule (GS) Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2019/general-schedule-gs-salary-calculator/).

 **Who May Apply:**
-All United States citizens and nationals (residents of American Samoa and Swains Islands) and applicants must not be GSA employees or contractors
+All United States citizens who are not currently Federal employees or GSA contractors are eligible to apply.

 ## Role Summary:

 ### {{ page.role_name }} - GS-{{ page.gs_level }}

 The Presidential Innovation Fellows (PIF) is a highly-competitive program that pairs mid-to-senior level entrepreneurs, technologists, designers and data scientists with top civil-servants and change-makers working within the federal government to tackle some of our nation’s biggest challenges and deliver better solutions to U.S. citizens.
 Fellows are embedded within agencies as entrepreneurs-in-residence for 12-24 month engagements working on mission critical problems, shaping smarter policy and/or delivering on technology.

-Since the program was launched in 2012 by former U.S. CTO Todd Park, [135 Fellows](https://presidentialinnovationfellows.gov/fellows/) have worked with over [35 agencies](https://presidentialinnovationfellows.gov/agencies/).
+Since the program was launched in 2012 by former U.S. CTO Todd Park, [139 Fellows](https://presidentialinnovationfellows.gov/fellows/) have worked with over [36 agencies](https://presidentialinnovationfellows.gov/agencies/).
 These Fellows have included the Lead Developer on Google Maps, Former CEO of Symantec and Co-Founder of the Earth Genome Project.
-Past fellows’ projects have focused on improving care and access to benefits for our veterans, re-imagining cancer clinical trials to increase awareness and access for patients, defining an ecosystem to help the private sector manage risk and mitigate threats, and creating a central digital location to share and improve outcomes for children within the foster care system.
+Past Fellows’ projects have focused on improving care and access to benefits for our veterans, re-imagining cancer clinical trials to increase awareness and access for patients, defining an ecosystem to help the private sector manage risk and mitigate threats, and creating a central digital location to share and improve outcomes for children within the foster care system.

-We will begin recruiting the next cohort of Fellows in mid-April.
-Applicants can apply online at [www.pif.gov](http://www.pif.gov) and Fellows will start the summer of 2019.
+We will begin recruiting the next cohort of Fellows in January 2020.
+Applicants can apply online at apply.pif.gov and Fellows will start in October 2020.

 The characteristics that we look for in Fellows, include:

-### Entrepreneurship and Initiative:
+### Entrepreneurship and Technology:
 - Expert in a hard skill such as modern product management, software development, lean startup, strategy consulting, analysis, strategic design, experience design, human centered design, data science, artificial intelligence, machine learning, cybersecurity, etc.
-- Self-starter- either an entrepreneur or intrapreneur with experience starting and building initiatives
+- Self-starter - either an entrepreneur or intrapreneur with experience starting and building initiatives
-- Ability to engage business problems, understand and design effective solutions and strategies that draw on current and emergent tools, technologies, initiatives and other resources
+- Ability to break down business problems, understand and design effective solutions and strategies that draw on current and emergent tools, technologies, initiatives and other resources
 - Experience delivering products or services from concept to market

 ### Approach and Methodology:
 - Expertise applying frameworks that emphasize delivery, iteration, quantitative/qualitative learnings and responsiveness
 - Expertise determining user needs, identifying market opportunities and designing and deploying solutions
-- Ability to apply forward thinking design and development principles to product development and project management such as lean start-up, user centered design and agile
+- Ability to apply forward thinking design and development principles to product development and project management such as lean start-up, agile and user centered design
 - Ability to describe esoteric and highly technical solutions to non-technical stakeholders

 ### Empathy and Emotional Intelligence:
 - High degree of emotional intelligence.
 A quick study, who intuitively knows what needs to get done to deliver with integrity
 - Experience in client-facing roles, navigating bureaucracy,  business development and delivering services with a strong user-facing or consumer-oriented element
 - Coalition builder with the ability to persuade and convince others to think about solutions in new and creative ways
 - Ability to know when you need to show and when you need to tell
 - Tenacity to push forward over difficult obstacles
 - Evidence navigating large, complex organizations and stakeholders
 - Demonstrates patience and leads with humility

 ### Leadership
-- At least 10 years of professional experience working in your area
+- At least 8 years of professional experience working in your area
 - Demonstrated experience leading stakeholders through change where you don’t have explicit authority
-- Ability to be a thought leader and contribute best practices in a variety of technologies and principles
+- Ability to be a thought leader and contribute best practices in a variety of technologies and business areas
 - Teamwork - ability to lead teams and work effective with others within a team
 - Interested in building a culture within the Fellowship and taking a genuine interest in other Fellows’ work, including providing feedback and collaborating when appropriate

 ## Key Objectives